zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorgridlines.md

 ### visible `boolean`

-The visibility of the lines.
+If set to true the chart will display the major grid lines.
+By default the major grid lines are visible.

 #### Example
     <kendo:chart-categoryAxisItem-majorGridLines visible="visible">